SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/index.md

     [installation outputs]
     source activate myenv

+!!! tip "Should I use `source activate\deactivate` or `conda activate\deactivate`?"
+    You may have noticed messages like:
+    `DeprecationWarning: 'source deactivate' is deprecated.
+Use 'conda deactivate'.`

+    **Short answer**: use `source activate` and `source deactivate` for now.

+    **Long answer**: `conda activate` will try to modify your .bashrc (assuming Bash shell).
+At NERSC .bashrc is owned by a restricted user, not by you, and so this does not work.
+Part of the issue is that conda does not provide a way for us to edit this configuration.
+The other part is how we have configured our own system.
+We are hoping that one or both of these issues can be resolved soon so we can switch to the more modern `conda activate\deactivate`.

 Before it installs anything `conda create` will show you what package management steps it will take and where the installation will go.
 You will be asked for confirmation before installation proceeds.